The Clear Edge

 When to fire: Second major direction change within 60 days.
 They won’t stop.
 Cut losses early.

-Red Flag 3: The Boundary Tester
+Red Flag 3: Boundary Tester Clients Who Burn Out Your Team

 Pattern: Constantly tests limits.
 “Just this once” becomes weekly.
 Escalates to the team, seeks exceptions.